plantarum/celtisSSR/README.md

 These are the source files for our paper on Celtis genetic diversity using SSRs.
+Note that final formatting and additional edits were applied directly to the submitted manuscript in Word doc format.
+Those changes aren't reflected here.

 # File List